nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------
 <div style="page-break-after: always;"></div>

-## Features
+## Commands
-This section provides an in-depth explanation of MyLib's features.
+This section provides an in-depth explanation of MyLib's commands.
 For a quick reference of the available commands, use the [Command Summary](#command-summary) table.

 <div markdown="block" class="alert alert-info">